intelia-agility/mlspecialisation/usecase2/README.md

 8. create two endpoints
 9. deploy both the two models to their endpoint

-Both the trained XGBoost model and the FastAI DNN recommendor model need to run in a docker container.
-Vertex AI has built-in prediction image for XGBoost model deployment, and it works with no problem.
-The FastAI DNN recommender model doesn't has a built-in prediction image to choose.
+Both the trained XGBoost model and the FastAI DNN recommender model need to run in a docker container.
+Vertex AI has built-in prediction images for XGBoost model deployment, and it works with no problem.
+The FastAI DNN recommender model doesn't have a built-in prediction image to choose from.

 The pipeline has been designed to be modifiable by changing parameters like random_seed, train-test split ratio, etc. Both the scaled RMSE and the original RMSE were published as the result of the model training.
 We have built a custom prediction image to support this model.
 We built a two-stage image, the first stage is the installation of Python libraries: